mk200/git/readme.txt

-Git a version control system.
+Git a version control system,now i tell you.
 Git free software
+Git is a distributed version control system.